Applicasa/Sample-App---Android/README.md

 ### Having Trouble?

 Please feel free to submit issues with any bugs or other unforseen issues you experience.
-We work diligently to ensure that the ```stable``` branch is always bug-free and easy to clone and run from Xcode.
+We work diligently to ensure that the ```master``` branch is always bug-free and easy to clone and run from Eclipse.
 If you experience problems, open an issue describing the problem and how to reproduce it, and we'll be sure to take a look at it.